Published 6/5. Updated 6/23, 7/8

-As of July 7, businesses are required to enforce the rule that that all employees and customers wear masks.
-The statewide order requires that masks be worn inside any building or business open to the public, outdoor public areas when six feet of social distancing cannot be maintained, and other settings.
+As of July 7, new requirements mean businesses must enforce the rule that that all employees and customers wear masks.
+The statewide order requires masks to be worn inside any building or business open to the public, outdoor public areas when six feet of social distancing cannot be maintained, and other settings.

-Businesses must require customers and clients to wear masks to operate, and may not serve anyone who enters their business without a face covering.
+Businesses must require customers and clients to wear masks to operate.
+The order means businesses deny service to anyone who enters their business without a face covering.

 “We are not asking people to get into any physical confrontation,” Inslee said Tuesday.
 “Just do not ring up the sale.”

-You can read the original order for a full list of requirements and exceptions for face coverings.
-Individuals with certain health or medical conditions are excepted.
-These individuals are not required to produce documentation of the condition to be considered exempt and businesses SHOULD NOT ask for proof.
+Read the original order for a full list of requirements and exceptions for face coverings.
+The order includes exceptions for individuals with certain health or medical conditions.
+However, businesses SHOULD NOT ask for proof or documentation.

-The Office of the Governor has offered best practices for business owners.
-This summary offers suggestions for do’s and don’ts and how to handle exchanges businesses may have with customers.
+The Office of the Governor offers best practices for business owners.
+This summary offers suggestions for do’s and don’ts and includes ideas for how to handle exchanges between businesses and customers.

-While employees have been required to wear masks when at work, the order has been extended to all Washingtonians in public spaces as of Friday, June 26.
-With limited exceptions, everyone must wear face coverings in public.
+Employees have been required to wear masks when at work.
+But the order now extends to all Washingtonians.
+With limited exceptions, masks requirements apply to everyone in public spaces as of Friday, June 26.